dodeleye99/accelerated-cpp/4_Records/README.md

 1) **records1.cpp** does as explained above.

 ### Extension:
+3) **squares.cpp** does further experimentation with neatly writting a table of results.
+It computes the squares of 0 to 999.

 ### New Concepts:
 * defining _struct_ types, used to group data values to form a data structure, so that it can be treated as a single entity.